Why Study Economics?

 Second, take early the courses that are prerequisite to other required courses.
 Course requirements in the economics major and related programs are listed here.

-One semester of calculus is essential for both the economics major and the related programs; two semesters of calculus are highly recommended and most economics majors take two or more semesters of calculus.
+Two semesters of calculus are essential for both the economics major and the related programs; more than two semesters of calculus are highly recommended, and most economics majors take two or more semesters of calculus.
 Most students take one of the following sequences: the Math 1200-1201 sequence or the accelerated Math 1300-1301 sequence.
 Students who intend to take a full calculus sequence or intend to take math courses beyond calculus should take 1300-1301.
 Calculus is a prerequisite for Econ 1500 Economic Statistics and for the intermediate theory courses, 3010 or 3012, and 3020 or 3022, and the Econometrics courses (Econ 3032 or 3035).
 Therefore, it is important to take calculus as early in the college career as possible.
-There is a sizable payoff to the second semester of calculus.
-Students who have completed it do, on average, one whole letter grade better in Econ 3010 and 3020, other things equal.
+There is a sizable payoff to an additional semester of calculus.
+Students who have completed it do, on average, better in Econ 3010 and 3020, other things being equal.

 The study of mathematics has intellectual and career value, particularly for students who contemplate careers in finance and MBA programs.
 Completion of the full calculus sequence followed by courses in linear algebra and differential equations is essential before entering graduate study in economics.
 Many graduate programs expect applicants to have completed courses in advanced analysis like Math 3165 and 3100.